YiDingg/YiDingg/Electronics/[Razavi CMOS] A Brief View of Negative Feedback.md

-# [Razavi CMOS] A Brief View of Negative Feedback Analysis Method
+# [Razavi CMOS] A Brief View of Negative Feedback Analysis Methods

 > [!Note|style:callout|label:Infor]
 > Initially published at 15:56 on 2025-04-30 in Beijing.